fiftydegrees/HLProgressView/README.md

 Drag a UIView component, make it a subclass of HLProgressView, then drag an IBOutlet, or simply instantiate a new object of kind HLProgressView.

+Update the current progress state with this simple method:

+`- (void)setCurrentProgress :(CGFloat)fCurrentProgress;`

+You should pass a parameter **between 0. and 1.** as it is a percentage.

 ### Customization

 You can set the line color and width: